gracelang/language/spec.md

 ## Self-Matching Objects

 The objects created by literals — Strings and Numbers — are patterns that match themselves.
+Matching blocks and self-matching objects are often combined in the `match(_)case(_)` family of methods.
 That’s what lets things like this work:

     method fib(n : Number) -> Number {
       match (n)